yacchin1205/ep_kodama/README.md

 The ep_kodama section can be given the following settings:

 - **api**: This indicates the language model provider.
 In this case, now it should be set to "openai."
 - **apiModel**: This is where you specify the model to use.
-The default value is "gpt-3.5-turbo," but you can change this to other available models like "gpt-4." ep_kodama supports images uploaded by [ep_image_upload](https://www.npmjs.com/package/ep_image_upload) and allows the use of image-based model like "gpt-4-vision-preview" with forImage property when an image is attached as part of the input in Etherpad.
+The default value is "gpt-3.5-turbo," but you can change this to other available models like "gpt-4o." ep_kodama supports images uploaded by [ep_image_upload](https://www.npmjs.com/package/ep_image_upload) and allows the use of image-available model like "gpt-4o" with forImage property when an image is attached as part of the input in Etherpad.
 This means ep_kodama can also understand and generate suggestions based on the content of images.
 - **apiKey**: This is where you input your personal API key obtained from OpenAI, which allows you to use their language model.
 - **compaction**: This is a setting that controls the level of compaction of the suggestions.
 Details are described below.
 - **completion**: This is a setting that controls the level of completion of the suggestions.
 Details are described below.